-Control of fast interceptive movements is the highlight of human sensorimotor behaviour, whose flexibility and adaptability far surpasses that of any existing robot.
+Control of fast interceptive movements is the highlight of human sensorimotor behaviour, whose flexibility and adaptability far surpass that of any existing robot.
 The neural control mechanism of interceptive movement remains elusive.
 For example, when an object that we are reaching for moves unexpectedly, the hand is ‘magnetically’ drawn towards the new object location.
 These trajectory adjustments occur within a remarkably short latency (<100ms), do not require conscious awareness of the change, and may rely upon sub-cortical neural circuitry.
 We have demonstrated that this exceptionally fast visuomotor system also controls the lower limb when attempting to step onto a moving target .
 However, when standing, such automatic adjustments may threaten balance, which is also largely controlled by sub-cortical brain circuitry.
 For example, reaching for a moving object (e.g. catching a ball), causes a concomitant shift of centre of mass which disturbs balance, but we rarely fall.
 The apparently contradictory requirements of reaching and balancing must therefore be somehow seamlessly integrated at a low neural level.
 Staying upright in the face of such self-imposed perturbations is natural for humans, but we still do not understand the underlying mechanism(s).
-For example, attempts to implement such control into bipedal robots often leads to catastrophic falls (see DARPA challenge https://bit.ly/1Il2QVS).
+For example, attempts to implement such control into bipedal robots often lead to catastrophic falls (see DARPA challenge https://bit.ly/1Il2QVS).
 This failure to coordinate interception and balance can also lead to human falls as a result of neural degeneration (e.g. ageing).

 We plan to investigate the integration of these two systems, balance and interception, at both a behavioural and neural level, to address the following questions: How are balance and visually-guided interception integrated, and what are the limits of this process?
 What neural circuitry underlies this integration?
 How does normal ageing affect the integration process, and what are the consequences for fall risk?
-We will address these questions using a combination of techniques from Biomechanics, Neurophysiology and Robotics.
+We will address these questions using a combination of techniques from Biomechanics, Neurophysiology, and Robotics.
 To study the integration of balance and interception we will use virtual reality to present visual interception targets.
 This will allow us to subtly manipulate the relationship between hand and target motion .
 Limb trajectory will be recorded using motion capture and processed in real-time to manipulate visual feedback.
 Balance will be simultaneously assessed by measuring ground reaction forces and full-body motion capture.
 The limits of the integration process (i.e. when do you fall?) will first be tested in young healthy individuals.
 To understand the neural circuitry we will use Transcranial Magnetic Stimulation (TMS), Electromyography and H-reflexes.
 These techniques will allow us to determine the relative contribution of cortical and sub-cortical brain areas to these behaviours.
-This, in turn, will also have relevance for understanding rehabilitation of balance following brain injury.
+This, in turn, will also have relevance for understanding the rehabilitation of balance following brain injury.
 Finally, we will study older adults.
 This will determine the extent to which the ability to combine interception and balance is compromised by the ageing process, and the relevance for fall risk.